CatLancer/Discord-Relationship-Tool/README.md

 # Discord-Relationship-Tool
-Download your discord relationships and generate an obsidian vault using mutual connections.
+Download your discord relationships and prepare a gephi workspace dataset or generate an obsidian vault using mutual connections.

-Usernames have been hidden for confidentality and privacy.

 <img src = 'https://user-images.githubusercontent.com/96950281/161457462-bfafd1a6-2e8f-4822-894f-af0daca54662.png' width = '400'>
+<sub>Usernames have been hidden for confidentality and privacy.</sub>

 ## Is this safe?

-Any automated API calls to discord is unsafe.
-I have not experienced any issues myself after using the tool multiple times.
+Any automated API calls to discord are unsafe.
+I have not experienced any issues myself after using the tool multiple times, but I am putting this disclaimer here so you understand the potential consequences.
+Discord likely will not be able to tell you're using this program versus simply viewing your friend's profiles.

 If you do happen to get locked out of your discord account, it will likely be due to their automatic spam detection in which case you can phone verify possibly or contact support to unlock the account.
+To iterate once more: *Any automated API calls to discord are unsafe.*

 ## Usage
 Files will be saved to the current working directory (the directory the terminal instance is in).